 Top 4 ways to tell your employees you are proud of them!

 One of the core reasons that many businesses have been able to continue trading throughout the pandemic is due to the dedication and determination of their staff, and the changes they have faced haven’t been easy.
-Effective communications with your team has never been more critical, not only to keep employees updated on business news and changes that might affect them, but also, and arguably more importantly, to engage with them on a personal level to help lift morale and keep a positive culture alive.
+Effective communications with your team have never been more critical, not only to keep employees updated on business news and changes that might affect them but also, arguably, more importantly, to engage with them on a personal level to help lift morale and keep a positive culture alive.

 Showing that you understand how difficult the situation is and that you really value the work your staff are doing should be a definite priority, and it doesn’t have to be extravagant, simply genuine and heartfelt.